 - Restaurant Goesting has a great terrace and is housed in an amazing building, the former dog’s stables of the Veterinarian Faculty of the University of Utrecht.

-The best places to go out for a drink in Utrecht – according to me.
+The best bars in Utrecht – according to me.

 - Wijnbar Lefebvre has great wines and maybe the best plate of bites (charcuterie, cheeses) I ever had.